ikutsia/jobna/JOB_FEED_SETUP.md

 # Job Feed Aggregator Setup Guide

-This guide explains how to set up the RSS feed aggregator functionality that fetches jobs from ReliefWeb, UN Jobs, ImpactPool, Idealist, and EuroBrussels.
+This guide explains how to set up the RSS feed aggregator functionality that fetches jobs from ReliefWeb and UN Jobs (with additional sources ready to be re-enabled once stable feeds are available).

 ## 🏗️ Architecture